techmatlock/shoppr/README.md

 - TypeScript
 - AWS

-## Live Demo

 ## Features

 - Users can register and login
-- Users can shopping items
+- Users can add shopping items
-- Users can remove or add themselves to the needed list for each shopping item
+- Users can remove or add to need item
 - Users can elect themselves to be the current shopper

 ## Preview